Craigslist Personals, Some Subreddits Disappear After FOSTA Passage - Slashdot

 An anonymous reader quotes a report from Ars Technica: In the wake of this week's passage of the Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA) bill in both houses of Congress on Wednesday, Craigslist has removed its "Personals" section entirely, and Reddit has removed some related subreddits, likely out of fear of future lawsuits.
 FOSTA, which awaits the signature of President Donald Trump before becoming law, removes some portions of Section 230 of the Communications Decency Act.
 The landmark 1996 law shields website operators that host third-party content (such as commenters, for example) from civil liability.
 The new bill is aimed squarely at Backpage, a notorious website that continues to allow prostitution advertisements and has been under federal scrutiny for years.
 In a bizarre turn of events, the Department of Justice also warned the House in February 2018 that the bill "raises a serious constitutional concern," as it would apply retroactively -- a seeming violation of the Constitution's ex post facto clause.
 Congress passed it anyway.
 The Electronic Frontier Foundation wrote in a blog post: "It's easy to see the impact that this ramp-up in liability will have on online speech: facing the risk of ruinous litigation, online platforms will have little choice but to become much more restrictive in what sorts of discussion -- and what sorts of users -- they allow, censoring innocent people in the process."

-Government shooting itself in the foot (Score:2, Insightful)
+Government shooting itself in the foot (Score:3, Insightful)

 If they really wanted to reduce traficking, they just made it harder.
 It wasn't terribly difficult to suss out potentially bad CL ads.
 Guys looking for you to be "generous", and for the DEA guys, "let's go skiiing"... in Florida.
 By getting rid of this stuff, they just shut down a source where people were providing them with leads.
 Or maybe they were just embarrassed that they couldn't follow up on all that stuff.